avendesora/pythonbible/README.md

 [1001001, 1001002, 1001003, 1001004]
 ```

-### Converting a list of verse id integers into a list of normalized scripture reference tuples
+### Converting a list of verse id integers into a list of normalized scripture references
-The reverse of the above feature, we can take a list of integer verse ids and convert it back into a list of normalized scripture reference tuples.
+The reverse of the above feature, we can take a list of integer verse ids and convert it back into a list of normalized scripture references.

 For example, the following list of verse ids represent the references Matthew 18:12-14 and Luke 15:3-7.